 Code generator converts the intermediate representation of source code into a form that can be readily executed by the machine.
 A code generator is expected to generate the correct code.
-Designing of code generator should be done in such a way so that it can be easily implemented, tested and maintained.
+Designing of the code generator should be done in such a way that it can be easily implemented, tested, and maintained.

 The following issue arises during the code generation phase:

-The target program is the output of the code generator.
-The output may be absolute machine language, relocatable machine language, assembly language.
+- Target program: The target program is the output of the code generator.
+The output may be absolute machine language, relocatable machine language, or assembly language.

-- Absolute machine language as output has advantages that it can be placed in a fixed memory location and can be immediately executed.
+- Absolute machine language as output has the advantages that it can be placed in a fixed memory location and can be immediately executed.
 For example, WATFIV is a compiler that produces the absolute machine code as output.

 - Assembly language as output makes the code generation easier.
-We can generate symbolic instructions and use macro-facilities of assembler in generating code.
+We can generate symbolic instructions and use the macro-facilities of assemblers in generating code.
 And we need an additional assembly step after code generation.

-- During Register allocation – we select only those set of variables that will reside in the registers at each point in the program.
+- During Register allocation – we select only those sets of variables that will reside in the registers at each point in the program.

 - During a subsequent Register assignment phase, the specific register is picked to access the variable.